Extension Logo

 • About 1/5 inch long, 1/10 inch wide.

-• Have yellow wings with three longitudinal black stripes.
+• It has yellow wings with three vertical black stripes.

-• Has an orangish prothorax (the first area behind the head).
+• The prothorax (the first area behind the head) is orangish.

 Adult spotted cucumber beetle (Diabrotica undecimpunctata howardi)